Faithful-Resource-Pack/Docs/src/routes/pages/dungeons/alpha-img.md

 ## Introduction

-Minecraft Dungeons is known to use textures with invisible or half-visible pixels, that's an issue when your software do not allow you to save pixel with alpha value set to 0.
-Here come handy scripts to help you making those tricky texture!
+Minecraft Dungeons is known to use textures with invisible or half-visible pixels.
+This can be an issue when your software do not allow you to save pixels with their alpha value set to 0.
+There are a bunch of handy scripts to help you making these tricky textures!

 ## Sources